learn-co-curriculum/phase-1-how-the-web-works/README.md

 ## Responses

-Once a server receives the request, it will do some processing (when you write the servers, that means it'll run code you wrote!) and then send a response back.
-The server's response is separated into two sections: the **headers** and the **body**.
+Once a server receives the request, it will do some processing using server-side code and then send a response back.
+The server's response is separated into two
+sections: the **headers** and the **body**.

 The server's **response headers** look something like this: